aditya-am-murthy/DSU-Su25-Meta-AI/PROJECT_INTRO.md

 - **Video**: [DeepLearning.AI: Convolutional Neural Networks](https://www.youtube.com/watch?v=ArPaHHRTSJw) - An accessible overview of CNNs by Andrew Ng.

 ### Video Data in This Project
 For our dataset, videos are treated as a sequential collection of image frames.
 In the data exploration notebooks, we will perform image analysis on these individual frames to extract features and understand patterns.
-This analysis will serve as the foundation for building our video similarity analysis model.
+This analysis will serve as the foundation for building our video similarity analysis model

 **Resources**:
 - **Website**: [Analytics Vidhya: Video Analysis with CNNs](https://www.analyticsvidhya.com/blog/2021/09/a-comprehensive-guide-to-video-analysis-using-deep-learning/) - Explains how videos are processed as sequences of frames for analysis.